department-of-veterans-affairs/vets-website/content/pages/social-work-services.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="Help-in-hospital">How will a VA social worker support me if I'm in the hospital?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="Help-in-hospital">How will a VA social worker support me if I’m in the hospital?</button>
 <div id="Help-in-hospital" class="usa-accordion-content">

 Your VA social worker will make sure you get consistent care from the time you're admitted to the hospital to after you're discharged, including any ongoing follow-up treatment or support you may need.
 They can plan for and provide any needed services based on your health, help you with your family and living situation, and point you to government and community resources.